Pampyz/TRADING-GAME/README.md

 where superscript i means "pertaining to agent i".

 <h2> TRADING-GAME </h2>
 The natural extension to the DPOMDP is the setting where all agents have different rewards functions.
 This setting is called a POSG - a partially observable stochastic game.
-The different rewards mean that the agents can now work against & together with each other,
+The different rewards mean that the agents can now work against & together with each other, meaning that a POSG represents a model of a general multi-player game.

-TRADING GAME is a special kind of POSG - where state dynamics, policies and rewards are motivated on the discussions above.
-In general, the market order introduced leads exclusively to cooperative .
-There is a need to communicate abilities & ..
-However, it is also interesting to note what hostile activities it can also enable.
+TRADING GAME is a special kind of POSG - where state dynamics, policies and rewards are motivated on the 'practical' discussions above.
+The specific setting enables a market order which brins a venu for cooperative actions.
+There is a need to communicate abilities &.
+However, it is also interesting to note what hostile activities it can also enable - ...

-Goal of MDP, ... is to maximize reward.
-All such processes also have in common that

-A big difference is also the difference in defining a reward & utility function.

-Source of complexity in this game: the relations which might be unknown, the utility, the policies
+The TRADING-GAME setting differs from ordinary reinforcement learning in a few ways.
+The goal of an ordinary MDP is typically to maximize the reward for a single actor.
+This is a global measure of success for the entire process.
+However, in the trading game, there is no such global measure.
+Each actor tries to maximize their own utility, but these are assumed not to be comparable between agents.

+Nash equilibria

+The trading game is also specific in that the game is assumes to possess a 'natural' reward function, being derived from a utility function defined on the possession of a collection of assets.

+The trading game is immensely complex and can be varied in many ways.
+The sources of complexity is mainly the number & complexity (in terms of the policies) of the agents, the complexity of their utilities, and the complexity & number of relations and assets.
+As mentioned before, the game can be extended with violent assets, financial assets, new channels for communication extending beyond marketplaces, etc.

 <h1> Metrics & visualization</h1>
 Coming soon!